-Electricity costs make up over 50% of total levelized cost in all baseline scenarios.
-Over 60% of this is the power needed for removing metabolic heat from the methanotrophic bioreactor (see Table 2).
-We thus depict cooling costs separately from electricity costs associated with powering other methanotroph production equipment in Figure 3.
-Cooling requires \$509 / ton SCP, dewatering and drying combined require \$177 / ton SCP and air compression requires \$136/ton SCP (see Tables 1 and 2).
-Capital cost makes up just over 10% of total levelized cost, making it the second largest cost component after electricity for all baseline scenarios except wastewater treatment, where labor makes up 13% of costs compared to 12% for capital costs.
-Methane cleanup (where required), ammonia and phosphorous, and operations and maintenance each make up 5-10% of total levelized cost across all scenarios.
+97 methanotrophs18.
+We thus depict cooling costs separately from electricity costs associated with powering other methanotroph 98 production equipment in Figure 3.
+Considering electricity alone, cooling requires \$509 / ton SCP, dewatering and drying 99 combined require \$177 / ton SCP, and air compression requires \$136/ton SCP (see Tables 1 and 2).
+Capital cost makes up 100 below 15% of total levelized cost in all scenarios, making it the second largest cost component after electricity, except for in the 101 wastewater treatment scenario, where labor costs increase (making up 13% of costs total cost compared to 12% for capital cost).
+102 Methane cleanup (where required), nutrient media (N, P, H2O), and operations and maintenance each make up 5-10% of total 103 levelized cost across all scenarios.

-Despite the having a production rate over 50% lower than the other baseline scenarios, production at wastewater treatment plants is only 3-6% more costly compared to other baseline scenarios.
-This is because our model implements a conservative approach to capital cost scaling whereby large bioreactors do not benefit from economies of scale.
-Specifically, we assume industrial bioreactors will not exceed 500 m3 in volume,27 so for methane sources requiring total reactor volumes exceeding this cut-off, we maintain constant unit capital cost.
-This is representative of multiple reactors operating in parallel, as opposed to an increasingly large single bioreactor (see Methods below for more details).
-As all our baseline scenarios have a total bioreactor volume greater than 500 m3, they do not gain additional benefit from economies of scale and all have the same capital cost contribution to total levelized cost.
-Labor costs do increase with decreasing production rate, resulting in the increased cost at wastewater treatment plants.
-For the grid scenario, the additional cost of natural gas (\$127 / ton SCP) increases the total levelized cost, although this is partly offset by removing the requirement for methane cleanup (\$89 / ton SCP).
+Despite having a production rate over 50% lower than the other baseline scenarios, production at wastewater treatment 104 plants is only 3-6% more costly compared to other baseline scenarios.
+This is because our model implements a conservative 105 approach to capital cost scaling whereby large bioreactors do not benefit from economies of scale.
+Specifically, we assume 106 industrial bioreactors will not exceed 500 m3 in volume29, so for methane sources requiring total reactor volumes exceeding this 107 cut-off, we maintain constant unit capital cost.
+This is representative of multiple reactors operating in parallel, as opposed to an 108 increasingly large single bioreactor (see Methods below for more details).
+As all our baseline scenarios have a total bioreactor 109 volume greater than 500 m3, they do not gain additional benefit from economies of scale and all have the same capital cost 110 contribution to total levelized cost.
+Labor costs do increase with decreasing production rate, resulting in the increased cost 111 at wastewater treatment plants.
+For the grid scenario, the additional cost of natural gas (\$127 / ton SCP) increases the total 112 levelized cost, although this is partly offset by removing the requirement for methane cleanup (\$89 / ton SCP).
+113